-The Curriculum Leader for Spanish is Mr Raso and there are two other members of staff in the Spanish Department: Miss C Brayle and Mr J. Winstanley.
+The Curriculum Leader for Spanish is Mr Raso and there are three other members of staff in the Spanish Department: Miss C Brayle, Miss H MacLoughlin and Mr J Winstanley.
 We share 7 classrooms with the French and German departments which are all equipped with interactive whiteboards.
 We also have 2 smaller rooms for speaking practice.

 During the foundation course we aim to introduce Target Language (TL) to encourage students using Spanish spontaneously.
 Students will be looking at sentence structure focusing on the use of modal verbs, the present tense, the future tense and the past tense.
 Challenges are included in all lessons for all students to produce more creative and sophisticated work.

-We have currently two Year 10 classes and two Year 9 classes working towards their GCSE exams.
-They are beginner courses aiming to achieve their full potential in the subject by the end of the three year course.
-In addition, last year we entered one external candidate who achieved A*.
-In the 2017-18 academic year we are accommodating the request of 2 candidates who have been learning Spanish privately with some guidance from the Curriculum Leader for Spanish.
+We have currently two Year 11 beginner classes, 2 Year 10 beginner classes and 4 Year 9 classes working towards their GCSE exams.
+The course aims to achieve their full potential in the subject by the end of the three year course.
+Our current year 9 have been studying Spanish from y, the course aims to prepare students to achieve their highest potential and be ready for the A level courses.

 The assessments that we produce reflect the AQA GCSE exam questions, using the same grade system and covering the four skills (Speaking, Listening, Reading and Writing).
 Students are assessed on a regular basis and their DCPs are a reflection of their achievements.

 Homework is set once a week and should cover the four skills – homework could include students recording their own work, written tasks, comprehension tasks or working using authentic materials – for example Spanish songs/films.

 Online platforms such as Linguascope are used to consolidate key vocabulary and practise listening and reading skills whilst also providing engaging activities.
 Students are provided with a username and password.

 Exampro is an AQA platform that provides exams questions and is usually used for KS4 classes.